 Radiata pine, Monterey pine (RAP)

-A light demanding species which is tolerant of exposure, provided the climate is suitable.
+A light demanding species tolerant of exposure.
 It grows well on soils of very poor to medium nutrient status and of dry to fresh soil moisture.
 It is not suited to peats or gleys or to alkaline soils.
-Provided there is adequate warmth and the soils are freely draining, it can grow on sites with between 500 and over 2000 mm of rainfall.
+Provided there is adequate warmth, and the soils are freely draining, it can grow on sites with rainfall between 500 and 1500 mm.

 Further detail on the site requirements of radiata pine in current and future climates can be examined using the Forest Research Ecological Site Classification Decision Support System (ESC).ECOLOGICAL SITE CLASSIFICATION TOOL

 In Britain there is little experience outside of trial plots and specimen trees.

 Evidence has indicated on good sites thinning may be required as early as 10 years of age.
 Plant at standard stocking rates for conifers i.e., 2000-3000 stems per hectare.
 Heavy and persistent branches suggest that to grow sawlogs, early high pruning will be essential.
 Early and regular thinning should produce sawlogs in 25-40 years.

 Radiata pine is susceptible to Dothistroma septosporum (red band needle blight) particularly in the establishment phase.
 Fusarium circinatum (pitch pine canker) can be serious on radiata pine, and the disease has spread to several countries in western Europe, although not yet present in Britain.
 The species also suffers from Sphaeropsis sapinea (Diplodia blight) in parts of Europe, visible as shoot dieback.